UMCarpentries/intro-curriculum-r/paper/paper.md

 [@wilson_software_2016], we developed a two-day workshop curriculum that teaches introductory R for plotting and data analysis using the tidyverse [@wickham_welcome_2019], the Unix shell, version control with git, and GitHub.
-While the official Software Carpentry curriculum is extensive, we found that it contains too much content for the time allotted in a two-day workshop, and the independent nature of the lessons leaves learners confused about how to integrate the skills together in their own work.
+While the official Software Carpentry curriculum is well-thought-out and comprehensive, we found that it contains too much content for  a two-day workshop.
+We also felt that the independent nature of the lessons left learners confused about how to integrate the newly acquired programming skills  in their own work.
-The new curriculum we developed (https://umcarpentries.org/intro-curriculum-r/) aims to teach novices how to implement reproducible research practices to perform data analysis.
+We developed a new curriculum  (https://umcarpentries.org/intro-curriculum-r/) in response that aims to teach novices how to implement reproducible research principles in in their data analytic practice.
 It emphasizes the iterative nature of coding and data analysis through integrated live coding lessons and practice exercises.
-Furthermore, this curriculum provides a succinct resource for learners to reference both during and after the workshop, and lowers the barrier to entry for new instructors as they do not have to develop their own curriculum or sift through extensive content.
+Finally, our new curriculum serves as a succinct resource material that learners can reference both during and after the workshop.
+It also lowers the entry barrier for new instructors as they do not have to develop their own teaching materials or sift through extensive content.
-We developed this curriculum during a two-day sprint, successfully used the curriculum to host a two-day virtual workshop, and updated the material based on instructor and learner feedback.
+We developed this curriculum during a two-day sprint, successfully used the curriculum to host a two-day virtual workshop with almost 40 participants, and updated the material based on instructor and learner feedback.
-We hope that this curriculum will be useful to other instructors interested in teaching workshops with similar learning objectives.
+We hope that our new curriculum will prove useful to future instructors interested in teaching workshops with similar learning objectives.

 # Statement of Need

-The University of Michigan instance of The Carpentries has taught workshops using the curriculum created by The Carpentries organization since 2015.
+The University of Michigan instance of The Carpentries has taught workshops using a curriculum originally created by The Carpentries organization.
-In that time, our instructors have found several advantages and disadvantages to using the Software Carpentry curriculum.
+In that time, our instructors found several advantages and disadvantages to using the original Software Carpentry curriculum.
-Some advantages are that any programming language lesson (e.g. R or Python) can be paired with lessons on the Unix shell and version control, the lessons have been refined over years by many contributors and taught at workshops around the world, and the instructional design demonstrates good pedagogy for teaching beginner data science practitioners.
+Some of the advantages were that any programming language lesson (e.g., R or Python) could be paired with lessons on the Unix shell or version control, that lessons had been refined by many contributors over the years  and taught at workshops around the world, and that the instructional design demonstrated good pedagogy for teaching data science practitioners at the beginners level.
-However, The Carpentries material is more of a reference than a lesson plan as there is too much content for the time allotted in a two-day workshop.
+However, The Carpentries material was designed more as a reference material rather than a lesson plan.
+There was too much content for the time available during a two-day workshop.
-Therefore, workshops contain inconsistent content depending on who teaches, and new instructors face an overwhelming amount of work to prepare for their first workshop.
+As a result, workshops taught with this material were inconsistent  depending on who was teaching, while new instructors faced an overwhelming amount of work to prepare for their first workshop.
-Furthermore, the modular nature of the curriculum means that each lesson is independent from the others, so it is not apparent to learners how to integrate all of the skills together for reproducible research projects.
+Furthermore, the modular nature of the curriculum meant that each lesson was independent from the others, so it was not apparent to learners how all of the skills could be integrated for the purpose of a reproducible research project.

-We sought to create a new curriculum that would teach computational skills in an integrated manner to demonstrate the reproducible research workflows we use in our own work, utilize the same inclusive pedagogy refined by The Carpentries, and contain an appropriate amount of content to deliver consistent workshops and reduce the burden for new instructors to get involved.
+Given these constraints, we sought to create a new curriculum that would allow us to teach computational skills in an integrated manner, demonstrate the reproducible research workflows we use in our own work, deliver an appropriate and consistent amount of content, that also reduces the burden for new instructors to get involved, all the while maintaining the same inclusive pedagogy that has been refined by The Carpentries organization.

 # Collaborative Curriculum Development

 We drew on the expertise of The Carpentries community at the University of Michigan to develop a custom curriculum that would meet our goals (Figure 1).
-We planned a two-day sprint, where members of our community worked collaboratively to create an initial draft of the content.
+To start, we organized a two-day sprint, where members of our community worked collaboratively to create an initial draft of the content.
 During the sprint, we met virtually to discuss our goals, then broke up into teams to work on individual lessons before coming back together to review our